19. Integration with Kubernetes

 • As the affinity information is handled in the cache, restarting the robin-server will flush the cache, resulting in scaled-up Pods not being placed as per anti-affinity.

 • Creating, deleting, or recreating Pods multiple times will not honour soft affinity.
+Also, you must ensure that the Pods are not in the Terminating status when increasing the Pod replicas.

 • Pods will be unequally distributed on nodes when all Pods in a deployment are deleted.